 The new provisions cover unilateral practices that are compliant with Article IV.2 of the CEL.
 This regime therefore does away with the previously applicable theory of the 'reflex effect' of competition law on the law of unfair trade practices,11 which did not allow a commercial practice, implemented by a dominant company that is considered permissible under Article IV.2 of the CEL (and Article 102 of the TFEU), to constitute an unfair trade practice insofar as the essence of the plaintiff's claim related to an impediment to the functioning of the free market resulting from that practice (apart from a case of abuse of right).
 The Belgian regime for abuses of economic dependency is inspired by existing regulations in France, and follows the footsteps of several other Member States.12 To date, there have been limited applications of these provisions by competition authorities across the EU; most cases have concerned private enforcement before national courts.
 As for Belgium, while public enforcement is constrained by the limited resources of the BCA, the broad definition of the concept of economic dependency in the CEL suggests an increase in private litigation in the future.13

-Shortly following the adoption of the rules on abuse of economic dependency, the Belgian legislator passed a new law introducing important substantive and procedural changes to Book IV of the CEL.15 The main change concerns the basis for the calculation of the 10 per cent cap on the fines imposed for infringements of competition law (with the exception of abuses of economic dependency), which shifts from the national to the worldwide consolidated turnover,16 in line with the requirements of the ECN+ Directive 2019/1.17
+Shortly following the adoption of the rules on abuse of economic dependency, the Belgian legislator passed a new law introducing important substantive and procedural changes to Book IV of the CEL.14 The main change concerns the basis for the calculation of the 10 per cent cap on the fines imposed for infringements of competition law (with the exception of abuses of economic dependency), which shifts from the national to the worldwide consolidated turnover,15 in line with the requirements of the ECN+ Directive 2019/1.16

 Year in review

-In 2011, the BIPT fined bpost for carrying out a discriminatory rebate scheme.24 In a separate decision in 2012, the BCA (then the Competition Council) found the scheme to be abusive because of its loyalty-inducing effect and fined bpost (after deducting the BIPT fine from the initial fine amount).
-On 10 March 2016, the Brussels Court of Appeal annulled the BIPT's decision, finding that the rebate system was not discriminatory, in line with a preliminary ruling issued by the European Court of Justice the year before.25 Although bpost was acquitted from the BIPT fine, the Brussels Court of Appeal annulled the BCA decision on 10 November 2016 for breach of the ne bis in idem principle.26 The Court considered that the facts underlying the BCA's decision had already been subject to scrutiny by the BIPT in a final decision and the sanctions that both authorities could impose were of a criminal nature under the European Convention of Human Rights.
-The conditions for the ne bis in idem principle to apply were, therefore, met even though the two authorities operate under different legal regimes (competition law and postal regulation, respectively).27 On 22 November 2018, the Belgian Supreme Court overturned the Brussels Court of Appeal judgment for having annulled the BCA decision based on insufficient legal grounds.28 The Court examined the recent case law of the European Court of Justice29 and concluded that the ne bis in idem principle is no obstacle to parallel proceedings if these have complementary objectives with regard to different aspects of the same conduct.
-The Belgian Supreme Court therefore overturned the judgment and referred the case back to the Brussels Court of Appeal, which in turn referred two preliminary questions to the European Court of Justice asking for clarification on whether the ne bis in idem principle applies when the same conduct is sanctioned both by a national competition authority and by a different national regulator under a sector-specific regulation.28
+In 2011, the BIPT fined bpost for carrying out a discriminatory rebate scheme.22 In a separate decision in 2012, the BCA (then the Competition Council) found the scheme to be abusive because of its loyalty-inducing effect and fined bpost (after deducting the BIPT fine from the initial fine amount).
+On 10 March 2016, the Brussels Court of Appeal annulled the BIPT's decision, finding that the rebate system was not discriminatory, in line with a preliminary ruling issued by the European Court of Justice the year before.23 Although bpost was acquitted from the BIPT fine, the Brussels Court of Appeal annulled the BCA decision on 10 November 2016 for breach of the ne bis in idem principle.24 The Court considered that the facts underlying the BCA's decision had already been subject to scrutiny by the BIPT in a final decision and the sanctions that both authorities could impose were of a criminal nature under the European Convention of Human Rights.
+The conditions for the ne bis in idem principle to apply were, therefore, met even though the two authorities operate under different legal regimes (competition law and postal regulation, respectively).25 On 22 November 2018, the Belgian Supreme Court overturned the Brussels Court of Appeal judgment for having annulled the BCA decision based on insufficient legal grounds.26 The Court examined the recent case law of the European Court of Justice27 and concluded that the ne bis in idem principle is no obstacle to parallel proceedings if these have complementary objectives with regard to different aspects of the same conduct.
+The Belgian Supreme Court therefore referred the case back to the Brussels Court of Appeal, which in turn referred two preliminary questions to the European Court of Justice asking for clarification on whether the ne bis in idem principle applies when the same conduct is sanctioned both by a national competition authority and by a different national regulator under a sector-specific regulation.28

 BCA: significant decisions and pending cases